frafra/is-osm-uptodate/README.md

 ## Web interface

 Open [is-osm-uptodate.frafra.eu](https://is-osm-uptodate.frafra.eu/) (or your local instance).
-Try to change the location and click on the refresh button in order to get the nodes for the new bounding box.
+Move, zoom or find and select a new location in order to get the nodes for the new bounding box.
-Enable the experimental `Tiles` layer to load data grouped by tile.

 ## Tiles and QGIS